ysndr/MSc-Thesis/chapter/related-work.md

 Most languages profit greatly from the possibility to leverage existing tooling for the language.
 For instance the Haskell language server facilitates a plugin system that allows it to integrate with existing tooling projects [@hls-plugin-search].
 Plugins provide capabilities for linting [@hls-hlint-plugin], formatting [@hls-floskell-plugin,hls-ormolu-plugin], documentation [@hls-haddock-comments-plugin] and other code actions [@hls-tactics-plugin] across multiple compiler versions.
-While this requires HSL to be compiled with the same compiler version in use by the IDE, it also avoids large scale reimplementations of compiler features in an entirely different language.
+This architecture allows writing an LSP in a modular fashion in the targeted language at the expense of requiring HSL to use the same compiler version in use by the IDE and its plugins.
+This is to ensure API compatibility between plugins and the compiler.

 Similarly, the Ocaml language service builds on top of existing infrastructure by relying on the Merlin project introduced in [@sec:Merlin].
 Here, the advantages of employing existing language components have been explored even before the LSP.